-This technique is often used by engineering and software development teams, but any team can benefit from it—in fact, we use t-shirt sizing here at Asana for content projects (this article, for example, is a Medium).Read: The quick guide to defining project scope—in 8 steps
+This technique is often used by engineering and software development teams, but any team can benefit from it—in fact, we use t-shirt sizing here at Asana for content projects (this article, for example, is a Medium).Try project planning in Asana

 Agile and Scrum teams initially popularized t-shirt sizing as a way to measure story points.
 Story points—also known as planning poker—are a way to estimate effort or relative size of work during sprint planning.
 Typically, story points are assigned to requests or work in a product backlog.
 When the Scrum master begins the next sprint cycle, they pull tasks from the backlog until they hit a certain number of story points.
 That way, the Scrum team ensures they have enough to work on during the sprint—without biting off more than they can chew.

 T-shirt sizing for Scrum teams is a form of relative estimation.
 This is an alternative to the more traditional, numerical story points estimation technique.
 Unlike numbers, relative estimating allows team members to think in more dimensions—numbers are often associated with time, but t-shirt sizes can represent more complex ideas, including time, effort, and complexity.Read: What is Scrum?
 What it is and why it works so well

 To use t-shirt sizing effectively, it’s important to establish up front what each t-shirt size represents and where team members should clarify relative sizing.

 Before you introduce t-shirt sizing to your team, decide on the sizes you want to use.
 Avoid using too many sizes so team members aren’t confused.
 If you’re just getting started, stick to Small, Medium, Large, and Extra Large.
 If your projects vary widely in scope, use Extra Small or Extra, Extra Large as well.